taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="code_t" href="#code_c">Code</a></h2>
 <br>

 > Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand. -- Martin Fowler
+Good programmers write code that humans can understand. - Martin Fowler
->

 > First, solve the problem.
-Then, write the code.
+Then, write the code. - John Johnson

-> Make it work, make it right, make it fast. -- Kent Beck
+> Make it work, make it right, make it fast. - Kent Beck

+> Premature optimization is the root of all evil. - Donald Knuth

 Clean Code